Aldo-keto reductase family 1, member A1

 Alcohol dehydrogenase [NADP+] also known as aldehyde reductase or aldo-keto reductase family 1 member A1 is an enzyme that in humans is encoded by the AKR1A1 gene.
 AKR1A1 belongs to the aldo-keto reductase (AKR) superfamily.
 It catalyzes the NADPH-dependent reduction of a variety of aromatic and aliphatic aldehydes to their corresponding alcohols and catalyzes the reduction of mevaldate to mevalonic acid and of glyceraldehyde to glycerol.
 Mutations in the AKR1A1 gene has been found associated with non-Hodgkin's lymphoma.

 Structure

 Gene

 The AKR1A1 gene lies on the chromosome location of 1p34.1 and consists of 10 exons.

 Protein

-AKR1A1 consists of 325 amino acids and weighs 36573Da.
+AKR1A1 consists of 325 amino acids and weighs 36,573 Da.
 The tertiary structure consists of a beta/alpha-barrel, with the coenzyme-binding site located at the carboxy-terminus end of the strands of the barrel.
 Alternative splicing of this gene results in two transcript variants encoding the same protein.